During the final quarter of '22, there's an increase in reports of how companies are evolving how they work.

 Whilst clearly less than say during 2020, if we're going to be doing a certain amount of video calls still - which we absolutely are, by the way - then we really owe it to ourselves, not to mention to our customers, to be doing them properly.

 There are elements of your best-process sales activities for which video will yield greater results than if done by other means.
-To release such rewards, you cannot simply take what you did over the phone, personal meeting or even email and merely replicate them, as the person/people with whom your selling to/working alongside stare at you on their laptop.
+To release such rewards, you cannot simply take what you did over the phone, personal meeting or even email and merely replicate them, as the person/people with whom you're selling to/working alongside stare at you on their laptop.